Last updated on April 10, 2023 by Wandering our World

 It’s a popular place for sunbathing and fishing.
 Just be careful if you’re planning to swim as there is a strong current.
 Expect spectacular sunsets if visiting.

-One of the best black sand beaches we’ve ever visited.
+One of the best black sand beaches we’ve ever seen.

 3. Playa Tilapa